Limit theorems for empirical processes of cluster functionals: Generalized tail array sums

-so that equation (\ref{eq:phicovconv0}) holds. \end{Remark} \begin{example}[(Multivariate tail empirical processes, ctd.)]
-In this example we give a set of conditions for the convergence of the multivariate tail empirical process from Example \ref{tailedfexam} for uniformly distributed r.v.'s $X_i$.
-We then discuss how the condition \textup{(C3)} on convergence of covariances may be checked in the present situation.
-Finally, we show that the central condition (\ref{momcond}) may be weakened in the univariate case to condition (\ref{momcondd1}).
+\begin{example} \rm ({\em Multivariate tail empirical processes}, ctd) In this example we give a set of conditions for the convergence of the multivariate tail empirical process from Example \ref{tailedfexam} for uniformly distributed rv's $X_i$.
+We then discuss how the condition (C3) on convergence of covariances may be checked in the present situation.
+Finally we show that the central condition \eqref{momcond} may be weakened in the univariate case, to Condition \eqref{momcondd1}.
 This improves earlier results in the literature.

-Thus, we first show that if $r_n = o(\sqrt{nv_n})$, \textup{(B1)}, \textup{(B2)} and \textup{(C3)} are satisfied, and there exist a constant $K$ and a $\delta>0$ such that, for all sufficiently large $n$,
+Thus, we first show that if $r_n = o(\sqrt{nv_n})$, (B1), (B2) and (C3) are satisfied, and there exist a constant $K$ and a $\delta>0$ such that for all sufficiently large $n$